IBM/EEL-agentic-ai-bootcamp/docs/use-cases-for-labs/pro-code/insurance-claim-post/lab-guide.md

 I need to submit a new claim for a doctor's visit.
 ```

-- Agent should ask about memberId and date of birth
+- Agent should ask about memberId and date of birth to verify/authenticate the member details

 ```
 My MemberId is MEMBER456 and date of birth is: 1985-07-22
 ```

+- Authentication would be done by calling **authentication tool**
-- After authentication Agent should ask for other details for initiating the claim process
+- After authentication, Agent should ask for other details for initiating the claim process
 - User should response one of the below bases on what Agent asks for:

 - If agent asks for name of the patient: